Uhira Wunguke (Irrigate to Win), 2018 - 2022

 The combined services EUCORD proposes will support farmers in solving the unending negative cycle created by the lack of access to finance/access to irrigation/access to markets which causes weak agricultural growth:

 - Access to finance: advise on financing models /solutions; linking cooperatives to MFIs; building financial capacities of cooperative members.

 - Access to irrigation: on-farm demonstrations of irrigation equipment; advise on low cost and context customized water efficient irrigation technologies; linking farmers to irrigation service providers; stimulate supply chain of low cost irrigation technologies, training farmers on use and maintenance of irrigation equipment.

 - Access to markets: capacity building on agricultural practices to improve production and marketing, management and finance to better access markets; linking farmers to markets/buyers.

 In Rwanda, the key objective of the project is to support farmers in gaining access to sustainable financing solutions in order to introduce affordable water efficient irrigation technologies.
-To date and despite the Covid-19 challenges, Uhira Wunguke has achieved 7 major results :
+To date and despite the Covid-19 challenges, Uhira Wunguke has achieved the following results :

-- 2,058 farmers from 19 cooperatives, including 982 women (48%) were trained on vegetable production and good agricultural practices
+- 2,058 farmers including 982 women (48%) from 19 cooperatives trained on vegetable production and good agricultural practices